 It’s never easy for a restaurant or bar owner to decide the time has finally come to close down their business, but after two years of pandemic-fueled difficulties and staff shortages, closures are, sadly, inevitable.
 So to help keep track, here’s a running list of notable restaurant and bar closures so far in 2022 around Music City.
 This will continue to be updated throughout the year.

 Don’t forget to contact Eater Nashville if you learn of a recent restaurant closure.
-All tips and information received will remain anonymous.

 Downtown Sporting Club